Blog

 1. Hire a trusted house sitter

-Investing in a house sitter or having a neighbor get your mail is worth the extra expense if any.
-It’s another set of human eyes checking in on your home.
-The main goal here is to make your house look occupied.
-Activity in the house is your best bet for unwanted burglars, as we all learned quite well from the film Home Alone, when Kevin McCallister cleverly set up the living room to look like a dance party.
+Investing in a house sitter or having a neighbor get your mail is worth it.
+It’s another set of eyes checking in on your home, and help your house look occupied.
+If Kevin’s dance party in Home Alone taught us anything, it’s that activity in the house is your best bet to discourage burglars.

 2. Schedule work to be done

-With summer comes the yard work.
-Take advantage of your time away by scheduling landscapers or lawn mowers to come to your house.
-Again the goal is to make the house look normal as if you were home.
+With summer comes yard maintenance.
+Take advantage of your time away by scheduling landscapers or lawn mowers to keep it looking nice.
+The more things look normal, the more it looks like you’re home, the better.

-Did you know there are universal garage door openers?
-Thieves use these to gain access to your home through your garage easily, so while you’re unplugging on the beach, make sure to unplug the power to your garage door completely to avoid unwanted guests.
+Universal garage door openers are a real thing.
+Thieves use these to gain easy access through the garage.
+So while you’re unplugging on the beach, make sure to unplug the power to your garage door to avoid unwanted guests.

 4. Invest in a home security system

-Great home security starts with a company that will show a genuine concern in providing you with solutions that fit your needs.
-They will avoid upselling you on unnecessary equipment, and will not pressure you into spending more than you budgeted or hit you with hidden fees, policies, or other annoying surprises after you’ve signed a contract.
+Great home security starts with a company that shows a genuine concern for providing solutions that fit your needs.
+They’ll avoid upselling you on unnecessary equipment, and won’t pressure you into spending more than you budgeted, or hit you with hidden fees, policies, or other annoying surprises after you’ve signed a contract.

 5. Power up

-If you have security cameras, make sure they are all on and plugged in.
+If you have security cameras, make sure they’re all on and plugged in.
 Test them from your mobile device to be sure.
 It’s also smart to leave on your AC.
-The hum will deter burglars and the bonus is coming home to a cool house where your plants didn’t wilt and your chocolate didn’t melt.
+The noise will deter burglars and you’ll come home to a cool house with plants that didn’t wilt and chocolate that didn’t melt.
+(Bonus!)

 DON’T:

-We know you can’t wait to get your toes in the sand, but don’t rush getting out the house.
-Give yourself time to double-check the locks on all the doors, windows and gates.
+We know you can’t wait to get your toes in the sand, but don’t be in too much of a hurry to get there.
+Give yourself time to double-check locks on all the doors, windows and gates.

-If your social media is public, do not give away any details of your trip such as the dates you will be away or where you are.
-Broadcasting your whereabouts and whereabouts online is tempting, but it can wait until you return.
+If your social media is public, don’t give away any details of your trip (like when you’ll be gone or where you’re going).
+Sharing your exciting plans online is tempting, but it can wait ‘til you get back.

-This is a long debated strategy.
-Some people feel lights make it look like people are home, but skilled burglars know to look for light patterns, so if the same lights stay on over the course of several days, they will catch on.
-The best solution would be to set light timers if you’ve equipped your home with them.
-They are affordable and easy to install and usually can be controlled with a phone app as well.
-Home Depot, Lowes, Amazon, and Walmart all have several solutions you can browse to best suit your style and needs.
+This one may surprise you.
+Don’t lights make it look like you’re home?
+But skilled burglars know to look for light patterns, so if the same lights stay on for several days, they’ll catch on.
+Smart light timers that turn lights off and on are the best solution.
+They’re affordable, easy to install and controlled with a simple phone app.
+Home Depot, Lowes, Amazon, and Walmart all have several solutions to choose from.

-Plain and simple, this one is a no-brainer, even if you think you found the best hiding spot.
+Plain and simple, this one is a big no-no, even if you think you found the perfect hiding spot.
+Burglars know better.

-5. Do not leave your valuables in plain sight
+5. Don’t leave your valuables in plain sight

-Any valuable or sentimental items should never be in plain sight.
 Safes are pretty inexpensive and compact.
-Not only do they hide your belongings but some can also protect them from fire or flood.
-If you do not have a safe, you can always try to secure your treasures somewhere inconspicuous, like a cardboard box in the basement labeled “Christmas Ornaments.”
+Not only do they hide your belongings, but some also protect them from fire or flood.
+If you don’t have a safe, keep your treasures somewhere inconspicuous, like a box in the basement labeled “Christmas Ornaments.”
+Not all valuables hide in a safe.
+Watch out for these unexpected items that thieves also like to target.

-There is always a possibility that something could go wrong while you’re away, so it’s best to be prepared ahead of time.
-Knowing the ins and outs of your home insurance policy is important to understanding what added protection you have before leaving for a trip.
-We recommend always keeping an updated home inventory list, especially of big purchases, collectibles, and heirlooms.
+Of course, no matter how careful you are, there’s always a chance something could go wrong while you’re away, so it’s best to prepare.
+Know the ins and outs of your home insurance policy and understand what added protection you have.
+We recommend always keeping an updated home inventory list, especially of big purchases, collectibles and heirlooms.

 American Modern